KirillYuzh/whisper-stream/README.md

 # Whisper-tools
-High-level python library for stream and static transcription with whisper
+High-level python library for stream and static transcription based on faster-whisper

 # Getting started